Quasi-Monte Carlo methods for uncertainty quantification of tumor growth modeled by a parametric semi-linear parabolic reaction-diffusion equation: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful for insightful discussions with Albert Cohen, Wolfgang Dahmen, Mike Giles, Maria Pia Gualdani, Pierre L'Ecuyer, Dingcheng Luo, Fabio Nobile, Mark Peletier, William Porteous, and Christian Wieners, as well as other participants at the 2025 Oberwolfach Workshop on Computation and Learning in High Dimensions.
+The authors give heartfelt thanks to both referees for their detailed suggestions to improve the paper, especially to one referee for explaining how to prove that the unique weak solution is always nonnegative.
+We are also grateful for insightful discussions with Albert Cohen, Wolfgang Dahmen, Mike Giles, Maria Pia Gualdani, Pierre L'Ecuyer, Dingcheng Luo, Fabio Nobile, Mark Peletier, William Porteous, and Christian Wieners, as well as other participants at the 2025 Oberwolfach Workshop on Computation and Learning in High Dimensions.